Activists cite tabulation flaw in mail-in ballots in Georgia

 In Cherokee County, the problem was detected in less than 5% of the flagged ballots, said an elections official who spoke on condition they not be further identified, citing fear of political harassment.
 The official said the number of flagged ballots was in the hundreds.

 In DeKalb, County, review panel member Elizabeth Burns estimated finding between 20-50 uncounted votes on 530 flagged ballots and said her team had so far only reviewed half its 100,000 absentee ballots.
 Like Shirley, she said her team had stumbled upon the issue.
-She said she wondered if other counties were even aware of it.
+She said she wondered how many other counties were aware of it.

 “Maybe not everyone has been as thorough as us and noticed this,” she said.